EFKCyncly/SecurityChampions/blog/2021-08-26-welcome/index.md

 Simply add Markdown files (or folders) to the `blog` directory.

-Regular blog authors can be added to `authors.yml`. dddd
+Regular blog authors can be added to `authors.yml`.

 The blog post date can be extracted from filenames, such as: